empiricaly/tutorials/guess-correlation-tutorial/README.md

 Let's change that.
 There is another path where the experiment designer can configure and monitor the experiment.
 Navigate to `http://localhost:3000/admin`.
 You will be prompted to enter a username and password.
 The login credentials can be found in `/import/core/startup/server/bootstrap.js`.

-We highly recommend that you change the username and password in the `bootstrap.js' file and then reset your app using`meteor reset' from the terminal (you have to do `meteor reset` when you are inside the `empirica/` directory).
+We highly recommend that you change the username and password in the `bootstrap.js` file and then reset your app using `meteor reset` from the terminal (you have to do `meteor reset` when you are inside the `empirica/` directory).
 After you are logged in, you should see the following: